feagi/brain-visualizer/godot_source/BrainVisualizer/Guides/ui_controls.md

 ![Connectivity Rules Icon](../UI/GenericResources/ButtonIcons/neuron.png)

 **Circuit Builder and Brain Monitor tab bars:**
+- Shown only while the pointer is on that tab.
+Hidden when the pointer is elsewhere.
+A menu opened from the bar stays up until it closes.
 - Circuits, Interconnect Areas, and Memory Areas, in that order
 - The whole tab bar is two UI sizes smaller than the root scene top bar
 - Hover a title to open its list.
 There is no Elements menu and no list icon.